 Finn stared at the receiver, turning to look at Diane, who hung it up for him, and handed him his glass, refilled with water.
-"C'mon, go on, sit down – they'll be here soon."
+"C'mon, Finn, go on, sit down.
+They'll be here soon."

 Finn sat down, and not even five minutes later, Burt and his mom were bursting into the emergency room, and he stood up, ready to meet them, to calm them down.
 But he'd forgotten about the state of his clothes, and Burt went about as pale Kurt had been, his mom's hand covering her mouth.

 Finn glanced down, shaking his head as he looked back up.
 "No, no, relax, it's okay.
 They took Kurt away a while ago – it's just a really bad cut, I swear."

 His mom reached him first, stretching her arms out and Finn fell into them gratefully.
 "Oh Finn, you have no idea.
 We came home, and the door was unlocked and it was so quiet and the kitchen . . ."
 Burt didn't say anything, but his hands tightened into fists, staring at the floor at the mention of the kitchen.
 Finn was now feeling guilty for not thinking of grabbing his phone; if he could have just called them right away they wouldn't have had to suffer like that at all.